 College Security Services and Resource Officers participate in the annual testing of the College Emergency Operations Plan and fire drills.
-The Assistant Director of Safety & Security, Security Manager and Resource Officers are members of the College Threat Assessment Team.
+The Safety and Health Manager, Security Manager and Resource Officers are members of the College Threat Assessment Team.

 Brightpoint Clery Geography